 TorGuard - since 2012 - small free account (with VPN) and other plans are paid + Proxy provider

 Hushmail - since 1999 - paid accounts only, personal and business

 Runbox - since 1999 - paid accounts only

-Mailfence - since 1999 - paid accounts only
+Mailfence - since 1999 - free and paid accounts

 Posteo - since 2009 - paid accounts only